AxonIQ/reference-guide/axon-framework/events/event-bus-and-event-store.md

 ## Distributing Events

-The use of an `EventStore` provides a simple way towards distributing events: by sharing the data source.
+The use of an `EventStore` provides a simple way of distributing events: by sharing the data source.
-This is the approach taken with [Axon Server](../../axon-server-introduction.md), for example.
+This is the approach taken by [Axon Server](../../axon-server-introduction.md), for example.

 Such an approach will also suffice whenever the [`EmbeddedEventStore`](#embedded-event-store) is used.
 Doing so requires the correct configuration of each application instance to point to the same data source.